telvarost/WhatAreYouScoring-StationAPI/README.md

 # What Are You Scoring?
 (W.A.Y.S.
 Score/Achievement Mod)

 You will need ModMenu and GlassConfigAPI if you want to tweak different parts of the mod.
 See installation instructions below.
-* (Incomplete) Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!
+* (Planned) Mod does not work on Multiplayer yet with GlassConfigAPI version 2.0+ used to sync configs

 ## Basic Scoring (Yellow)
 - Placing a block:              +1